-That is, if the two distributions had equal means, it would be exceedingly unlikely to observe a deviation this big.
-We can thus reject the null hypothesis with very high confidence: we conclude that tribe A colonized the land first.
+That is, if the two distributions had equal means, we would only observe a deviation this big 0.3% of the time.
+At the 5% level we can thus resoundingly reject the null hypothesis: we conclude that tribe A first inhabited the land.
 Note that we would not be able to make this claim with the same level of confidence with $n_A = n_B = 2$ (HW: what p-value would we get?), so it was critical to collect more measurements.

 Application: $p{val} = f(n_A, n_B)$ can tell you how many measurements you need to achieve a certain level of confidence in a result.
 When designing experiments, this tell us how many are needed to claim a "significant difference" - a useful approach to convince a program manager that you need monies to go collect data in faraway locales, or buy a new instrument.
-This touches on the rich topic of experiment design.
+This touches on the rich topic of experiment design, about which many books exist.
+If you are an experimentalist, we highly recommend that you check out some of them, so you maximize your chances of obtaining decisive results at the least cost of time and lab resources.